rakesh-malviya/blog/_posts/2017-09-02-3-neural-networks-part-2-activation-functions-and-differentiation.md

 ##### Pros:
 It is preferred over sigmoid because its outputs are zero centered

+##### Cons:
+**Can saturate and kill gradients:** When neuron's activation saturates at 1 or -1 , the gradient becomes almost zero.
+This creates difficulties in  learning.

 #### 3. ReLU activation function
 The Rectified Linear Unit, ReLU is $$f(u) = max(0,u)$$